-- 25. The Association seeks the following decision from Far North District Council: Accept the Proposed Plan but with the following amendments: - Insert a new Special Purpose Zone for "Mataka Station Precinct" under (a) 'Part 3 - Area Specific Matters' of the Proposed Plan; and include appropriate objectives, policies and rules to enable residential activity and buildings as a permitted activity where they are in accordance with the Mataka Scheme and located on the consented House Site location as identified on Plan 5670/14 and to enable farming, conservation, recreation and common facilities where they are in accordance with the Mataka Scheme.
-The Precinct will also need to include other activities appropriate for this locality including farming and other Rural Production activities. - Include appropriate permitted activity standards, including but not limited (b) to the following: - The dwelling shall be located on the House Site location (i) - (ii) Maximum height = 12m above existing ground level - (iii) Building or structure coverage = 12.5% further standards and/or design criteria that are consistent with the resource consents granted to date.
+- 25. The Association seeks the following decision from Far North District Council: Accept the Proposed Plan but with the following amendments: - (a) Insert a new Special Purpose Zone for "Mataka Station Precinct" under 'Part 3 - Area Specific Matters' of the Proposed Plan; and include appropriate objectives, policies and rules to enable residential activity and buildings as a permitted activity where they are in accordance with the Mataka Scheme and located on the consented House Site location as identified on Plan 5670/14 and to enable farming, conservation, recreation and common facilities where they are in accordance with the Mataka Scheme.
+The Precinct will also need to include other activities appropriate for this locality including farming and other Rural Production activities. - (b) Include appropriate permitted activity standards, including but not limited to the following: - (i) The dwelling shall be located on the House Site location - (ii) Maximum height = 12m above existing ground level - (iii) Building or structure coverage = 12.5% - (c) Include an overview, objectives and policies for the new Special Purpose zone that address the matters raised above in this submission and any further standards and/or design criteria that are consistent with the resource consents granted to date.